Whether it’s eating better, cutting down credit card debt, or finally learning a new language, New Year’s resolutions abound.

-Last but not least, one great New Year’s goal is to resolve to share your ideas with the world.
+Last but not least, one great New Year’s goal for 2022 is to resolve to share your ideas with the world.
 There are many reasons to share ideas, from helping to find answers to pressing matters to searching for solutions that could increase convenience for others.

 When you share your ideas with others, you ensure they don’t die in the shower but rather get the visibility, traction, and support they need to potentially become actionable solutions.